department-of-veterans-affairs/vets-website/src/platform/testing/e2e/cypress/support/form-tester/README.md

 This can also work for files that exist deeper within the directory structure: `cy.fixtures('example-folder/subfolder/another-file')`.

-##### Default upload file fixture

-To provide a default behavior for simulating file uploads, the form tester automatically includes an `example-upload.png` fixture.
+**To provide a default behavior for simulating file uploads, the form tester automatically includes an `example-upload.png` fixture.** No extra configuration is needed to simulate file uploads.

 ```
 // form-tester/index.js